shanekeenan/pands-project/README.md

 ### MAIN MENU

 The main menu structure is contained within the fumction mainMenu() and gives the options to select.
 The menu tree list is shown below.
-There are sub-menus within the display raw data (submenu_display()) and Scatter plots (submenu_plot()) options which allow the user to, for instance in the case of the Scatter plots, select which attributes that they would like to plot or plot all the data.

 MAIN MENU